Bernard-Dugas/r.diag/README.md

  e) Manipulations on Fourrier or Spherical harmonics data
  f) Time-series manipulations

+ Once installed, documentation .txt files and a few .html files can be found in the /man/pdoc sub-directory.
+Each R.DIAG commands is thus documented.
+In particular, the /man/pdoc/index.html file holds a desciption of the packages and a few of the basic arguments and environment variables that it responds to.
+The .txt files are only available in English while the .html file are in French at this time.

  In addition to the toolkit, a conversion tool for either the CCCma or CMC/RPN file formats to/from the NetCDF v3 file format is included.
  Input NetCDF files should closely conform to the CF v1.4 Metadata